LumiOpen/translation_dispatcher/README.md

 ## Launching translation pipeline

-`launch_translation_pipeline.sh` will launch the slurm jobs for the translation pipeline automatically.
+`launch_translation_pipeline.sh` will launch the slurm jobs for the translation pipeline (preprocessing, inference, postprocessing) automatically.

 **Running the pipeline**
 ```